Chlumsky/msdf-atlas-gen/README.md

 - `-uniformcols <N>` &ndash; sets the number of columns
 - `-uniformcell <width> <height>` &ndash; sets the dimensions of the grid's cells
 - `-uniformcellconstraint <none / pots / potr / square / square2 / square4>` &ndash; sets constraint for cell dimensions (see explanation of options above)
-- `-uniformorigin <yes / no / horizontal / vertical>` &ndash; sets whether the glyph's origin point should be fixed at the same position in each cell
+- `-uniformorigin <off / on / horizontal / vertical>` &ndash; sets whether the glyph's origin point should be fixed at the same position in each cell

 ### Outputs